We want this website to be accessible to as many people as possible.

 The website was relaunched on 15 June 2020 with a focus on accessibility.
 This website is mainly compliant with the Swedish accessibility regulations (link in Swedish) and Web Content Accessibility Guidelines (WCAG) 2.1 level AA.
 But we know that some parts of this website aren’t fully accessible right now.

 We’ve described the content that is, in one way or another, not fully accessible in the following ways:

-- There is no search functionality on the website. – A search functionality will be implemented in Q4/2020.
+- There is no search functionality on the website. – A search functionality will be implemented in the middle of January 2021.

 Reporting accessibility problems with this website.